karanbokil/mcp/src/ecs-mcp-server/README.md

 The ECS MCP Server provides tools for AI assistants to:

-1. Analyze web applications to determine containerization requirements
+1. Provide guidance on containerizing web applications with best practices
-2. Generate appropriate Dockerfiles and container configurations
-3. Create ECS infrastructure including task definitions, service configurations, and load balancers
+2. Create ECS infrastructure including task definitions, service configurations, and load balancers
-4. Return public URLs for accessing the deployed application
+3. Return public URLs for accessing the deployed application

+## Workflow

+The typical workflow when using the ECS MCP Server is:

+1. Use `containerize_app` to get guidance on how to containerize your application
+2. Follow the guidance to create your Dockerfile and build your container image
+3. Use `create_ecs_infrastructure` to deploy your containerized application to AWS ECS
+4. Use `get_deployment_status` to monitor the deployment and get the public URL

 ## Vibe Coder Prompts